-Related to the concept of emergence is the detection of change (see Chapter 3).
-Detection of change is defined as the process of demonstrating that some aspect of the climate or a system affected by climate has changed in some defined statistical sense, often using spatially aggregating methods that try to maximise S/N, such as ‘fingerprints’ (e.g., Hegerl et al., 1996), without providing a reason for that change.
-An identified change is detected in observations if its likelihood of occurrence by chance due to internal variability alone is determined to be small, for example, <10% (Annex VII: Glossary).
+Related to the concept of emergence is the detection of change (Chapter 3).
+Detection of change is defined as the process of demonstrating that some aspect of the climate, or a system affected by climate, has changed in some defined statistical sense, often using spatially aggregating methods that try to maximize S/N, such as ‘fingerprints’ (e.g., Hegerl et al., 1996), without providing a reason for that change.
+An identified change is detected in observations if its likelihood of occurrence by chance due to internal variability alone is determined to be small, for example, <10% (Glossary).

 An example of observed emergence in surface air temperatures is shown in Figure 1.14.
 Both the largest changes in temperature and the largest amplitude of year-to-year variations are observed in the Arctic, with lower latitudes showing less warming and smaller year-to-year variations.
-For the six example regions shown (Figure 1.14), the emergence of changes in temperature is more apparent in northern South America, East Asia and central Africa, than for northern North America or northern Europe.
-This pattern was predicted by Hansen et al. (1988) and noted in subsequent observations by Mahlstein et al. (2011) (see Chapter 10, Section 10.3.4.3, Chapter 12, Section 12.5.2).
+For the six example regions shown in Figure 1.14, the emergence of changes in temperature is more apparent in northern South America, East Asia and central Africa, than for northern North America or northern Europe.
+This pattern was predicted by Hansen et al. (1988) and noted in subsequent observations by Mahlstein et al. (2011) (Sections 10.3.4.3 and 12.5.2).
 Overall, tropical regions show earlier emergence of temperature changes than at higher latitudes (high confidence).